w3c/deviceorientation/README.md

 If you wish to file an issue against this specification you should first [view the list of existing issues](https://github.com/w3c/deviceorientation/issues) on this repository.
 If your issue has not been raised previously please [file a new issue](https://github.com/w3c/deviceorientation/issues/new) against this repository.

-Note: The System Applications Working Group operates under the W3C Patent Policy which aims to enable implementations of W3C Recommendations without the need to pay royalty fees.
+Note: The W3C Geolocation Working Group operates under the W3C Patent Policy which aims to enable implementations of W3C Recommendations without the need to pay royalty fees.
 If you want to make contributions that can be used in normative parts of our specifications, we require you to make the appropriate licensing commitments.
 Instructions on how to do so can be found here:

 http://www.w3.org/2004/01/pp-impl/58119/status